user14692516/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-This is more of singly linked lists
+ This is more of the singly linked list